fyfserena/beautiful-jekyll/_posts/2021-03-05-Best_Summer_Ever.md

 **Some digression:** I always have a hard time understanding **recursion**.
 I have a trick now:

-1. Think of if we are given the solution of a simpler scale func(n-1), how can we solve the n problem using the outcome fun(n-1)
+1. Think of if we are given the solution of a simpler scale func(n-1), how can we solve the size n problem using the outcome func(n-1)

 2. What the base case is?